-- 1. Over the past five years the network infrastructure has become increasingly complex with the addition of wireless access points, routers, switches, security appliances, and voice over IP telephony. - The Infrastructure group has virtualized all of the core server infrastructure of the District and is now beginning to virtualize the Instructional Computing Servers as well as undertaking a pilot project to beginning the virtualization of District Desktop computers through Virtual Desktop Infrastructure (VDI)
+- 1. Over the past five years the network infrastructure has become increasingly complex with the addition of wireless access points, routers, switches, security appliances, and voice over IP telephony. - 2.
+The Infrastructure group has virtualized all of the core server infrastructure of the District and is now beginning to virtualize the Instructional Computing Servers as well as beginning the virtualization of District Desktop computers through Virtual Desktop Infrastructure (VDI)

 The Department has completed a three year project to upgrade our entire District's data networks from 1 Gb backbone capacity to 10 Gb, and upgradable to 40 Gb.
 This final step of this project will be the construction of 2 new fiber-optic rings on the Santa Rosa campus.
-The design documents for the project will be complete in Spring of 2019 with construction beginning in Summer or Fall.
+The project will be complete in Fall of 2020.